 - We are dedicated to improving Equity in the promotion process.
 We will work with review committees, department heads, and deans to consider how the global pandemic may have disproportionately impacted women and minorities.
 We will be adding new information on this topic into our training for department heads and promotion review committees.

-Given growing evidence that COVID-19 has had a disproportionate impact on women, underrepresented ethnic/racial/sexual groups, family caregivers, and those with health risks, we recognize that more than ever it is critical to acknowledge and consider issues of equity, diversity and inclusivity in the review of promotion materials.
+Given the growing evidence that COVID-19 has had a disproportionate impact on women, underrepresented ethnic/racial/sexual groups, family caregivers, and those with health risks, we recognize that more than ever it is critical to acknowledge and consider issues of equity, diversity, and inclusivity in the review of materials.
 Moreover, individuals should not be penalized for adjusted work schedules, modified duties, or changes to research and creative momentum due to the extraordinary obstacles to everyday life that have resulted from the pandemic.
 However, we also acknowledge that unexpected changes in scholarly work, teaching, and service may lead to new and unexpected innovations and breakthroughs that have significant societal impact and which should be viewed in the light of the context of COVID-19, even if they do not follow a traditional pathway.
-As such, we call on all administrative leaders and review committees to not only recognize and mitigate these concerns, but also to proactively seek opportunities for resource reallocation and infrastructure investments to support the professional development and promotion process for all faculty.
-Here you can find some recent articles for more details on the gendered impact of COVID-19 on research and publishing.
+As such, we call on all administrative leaders and review committees to not only recognize and mitigate these concerns but also to proactively seek opportunities for resource reallocation and infrastructure investments to support the professional development and promotion process for all faculty.
+Here you can find some recent articles for more details on the gendered impact of COVID-19 as related to research and publishing.
 These findings are important for review committees to consider: